Brace yourselves, Brexit is coming.

 With this in mind, as the UK says ‘au revoir’ to the EU, it also says goodbye (kinda) to any of the trade agreements it held through the EU, including those with Australia.

-The transition period will allow the UK to strike new trade agreements with the rest of the world, however the new agreements will not come into effect until the end of this period - 1 January 2021.
+Should the UK leave the EU with some sort of withdrawal agreement, the proposed transition period will allow the UK to strike new trade agreements with the rest of the world, however, the new agreements will not come into effect until the end of this period.
 Until then, the UK will continue to operate under its current agreements, hence the ‘kinda’.

 Despite Australia’s historical bond and ties to Britain as part of the Commonwealth, it is also imperative we maintain strong relations with the remaining EU countries, as they provide a significant contribution to our trade budget.